Determine06/judgment-model/README.md

 # Judgment Model Pipeline (POC)

 ## Overview
-- Proof-of-concept pipeline that turns a raw Q&A text file into artifacts used for judgment-style inference.
-- The build step parses a dataset, performs belief extraction, clusters those beliefs, and builds a belief map and persona spec.
+This project is a proof-of-concept system for replicating human evaluative judgment.

+It reconstructs how a person reasons about problems by:
+- extracting belief primitives
+- clustering them into a reasoning space
-- The inference step retrieves relevant beliefs for a new question, generates a verdict with reasons (reasoning replication), and produces a mimic answer.
+- retrieving relevant beliefs for new scenarios
-- Key components include belief extraction, clustering, reasoning replication, and mimic generation using LLM APIs.
+- generating verdicts and explanations
+- rendering answers in a consistent persona

+Inspired by Delphi AI.

 ## Pipeline
 Data.txt → dataset → beliefs → clusters → belief_map
-→ inference → verdict + reasons → mimic answer
+inference → verdict + reasons → mimic answer

 ## Project Structure
 - src/build → preprocessing/build pipeline that parses the dataset, extracts beliefs, clusters them, and builds the belief map/persona